ministryofjustice/feature-flags-with-pulumi/README.md

 - Versioning is enabled.
 Since versioning is disabled by default, I can also deploy the change to `dev` only without using a feature flag.

 - Cross-account resource sharing [CORS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cors.html) is enabled using a `cors` feature flag.
-The feature flag is stored in a distinct dictionary in the stack config files.
-This means all feature flags are stored in one location per stack and can be tracked more easily.

 Running a `pulumi up` shows that the bucket is recreated in `dev` but no changes are detected in `prod`: